Two types of testing are used to diagnose celiac disease.

 The first is a blood test to measure whether there are antibodies (immunoglobulins) to injury, caused by gluten, are in the blood.
 A person with celiac disease has higher than normal levels of these antibodies in their blood.
 Antibodies are proteins produced by the immune system in response to substances that the body perceives to be foreign or threatening.
 For people with celiac disease, the gluten protein is the foreign substance that will cause production of antibodies.

 To screen for celiac disease using a blood test, physicians will usually measure levels of:

 - Immunoglobulin A (IgA)

 The screening blood antibody tests are very helpful, but false positive and false negative results can occur.
-If a person has a positive screening blood antibody test, an experienced healthcare provider will recommend performing a procedure called an endoscopy with a small intestinal biopsy.
-The endoscopy is the only absolute way to determine whether celiac disease is present.
-This test is done safely, even in very small infants and should always be performed by an experienced pediatric gastroenterologist.
+If a person has a positive screening blood antibody test, an experienced health care provider will recommend performing a procedure called an endoscopy with a small intestinal biopsy.
+This procedure is safe, common and quick and should always be performed by an experienced pediatric gastroenterologist.

 A person must be eating gluten to be tested for celiac disease.
 If a person stops eating foods with gluten before being tested, the body will stop producing the antibodies that are associated with the injury from gluten.
 The results of either the screening blood tests or endoscopy with biopsies may be falsely negative.